ghb24/NECI_STABLE/docs/pages/02_tutorials/02_basic_use.md

 # Basic NECI Tutorial

 FCIQMC is not a blackbox method and as such may be daunting to first approach.
 In addition, there are many variants which excel in different kinds of problems.
 NECI has tools to make working with FCIQMC an easier task.
 While NECI is written predominantly in Fortran, in order to use it you need not know any programming language.
-In this tutorial, we assume an at least elementary understanding on the FCIQMC algorithm.[^fciqmc]
+In this tutorial, we assume an at least elementary understanding on the FCIQMC algorithm.[@Booth2009]

 The goal of this tutorial is to provide a practical, brief supplement to the full [NECI user's guide](../01_neci_user.html).
 We will use NECI to calculate the ground-state energy of the Nitrogen dimer in a (6,6) active space.
 We use the equilibrium geometry, 2.074 bohr radii.

 @note
 For this problem, FCIQMC will actually underperform compared to conventional Davidson CI.